dhirajhimani/Jaskerat_ML_Course/README.md

 From Notebook i mean .ipynb file

-## Day 1
-Python  Basics
+..* Python  Basics

-## Day 2
-Numpy Basics & Some intro to Classes and Objects
+..* Numpy Basics & Some intro to Classes and Objects ..* Linked List

-## Day 3
-Linked List

-## Day 4
-Binary Tree and assignment
+..* Binary Tree and assignment

-## Day 5,6,7
-Probability basics, and assignment Binomial Distribution Formula
+..* Probability basics, and assignment Binomial Distribution Formula ..* Books folder contains pages text, for importatnt readings

 NOTE:- If you want to run the code on the fly without downloading just hit the binder icon, starting image in readme.